olim7t/sbt-scalariform/README.markdown

 	  // Completely disable formatting of the tests override def testFormatSourcesAction = task { None }

+You can also use a separate set of options for test sources:

+    override def scalariformTestOptions = Seq(PreserveSpaceBeforeArguments(true))

 #How it works

 Each formatting action (main, test) is performed just before the corresponding compile action.
 The plugin uses a timestamp file in the target directory to detect which files have changed and therefore need to be reformatted.